dint-dev/cryptography/cryptography/README.md

 Popular cryptographic algorithms for [Dart](https://dart.dev) / [Flutter](https://flutter.dev)
 developers.
 Licensed under the [Apache License 2.0](LICENSE).

+This package is:
+  * __Commercially used__.
+Unlike some  other open-source packages, this package doesn't have license issues.
+Correctness and audit-friendliness critical to us.
+  * __Fast__.
+For example, our benchmarks show that SHA-512 performance in browsers can be _over 100 times faster_ than _package:crypto_ by Google (thanks to use of platform APIs).
+  * __Easy__.
+This is probably the easiest-to-use cryptographic package written in Dart.

 Any feedback, issue reports, or pull requests are appreciated!
 See [our Github project](https://github.com/dint-dev/cryptography).